 Publicat de Danut Ivanescu la 10:04 PM

-Etichete: AM - AMERICAS, AM-United States, Leaders, stamps (complete series), UNITED STATES, UNITED STATES (South Dakota)
+Etichete: AM - AMERICAS, AM-United States, Personalities, stamps (complete series), UNITED STATES, UNITED STATES (South Dakota)

 July 19, 2014

 Built between 1996 and 2007 in Abu Dhabi, the capital city of the UAE, Sheikh Zayed Grand Mosque is the eighth largest mosque in the world (with a capacity for 40,000 worshippers), and is considered to be the key for worship in the country.
 It was initiated by the first Ra’îs (president) of the UAE, HH Sheikh Zayed bin Sultan Al Nahyan, who wanted to establish a structure which unites the cultural diversity of Islamic world, the historical and modern values of architecture and art.